Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

-\textbf{Joint-annotated Human Motion Database (J-HMDB)} \cite{Jhuang:ICCV:2013} is a fully annotated video dataset for action recognition, human detection and HPE.
-There are 21 action categories including brush hair, catch, clap, climb stairs, golf, jump, kick ball, pick, pour, pull-up, push, run, shoot ball, shoot bow, shoot gun, sit, stand, swing baseball, throw, walk, and wave.
-There are 928 video clips comprising 31,838 annotated frames.
-A 2D articulated human puppet model is applied to generate all the annotations based on Amazon Mechanical Turk.
-The 70 percent images in the J-HMDB dataset are used for training and the rest images are used for testing.
-Dataset Link: \url{http://jhmdb.is.tue.mpg.de/}

-\textbf{PoseTrack Dataset} \cite{PoseTrack} is a large-scale dataset for multi-person pose estimation and articulated tracking in video analysis.
-Each person in a video has a unique track ID with annotations.
-PoseTrack contains 1,356 video sequences, around 46,000 annotated video frames and 276,000 body pose annotations for training, validation and testing.
-Dataset Link: \url{https://posetrack.net/}
+\href{https://posetrack.net/}{\textbf{PoseTrack Dataset}} \cite{PoseTrack} is a large-scale dataset for HPE and articulated tracking in videos, including body part occlusion and truncation in crowded environments.
+There are two versions for PoseTrack dataset: PoseTrack2017 \cite{PoseTrack} contains 514 video sequences with 16,219 pose annotations, which are split into 250 (training), 50 (validation), and 214 (testing) sequences.
+PoseTrack2018 \cite{andriluka2018posetrack} has 1,138 video sequences with 153,615 pose annotations, which are divided into 593 for training, 170 for validation, and 375 for testing.
+Each person in PoseTrack is labeled with 15 joints and an additional label for keypoint visibility.